Neolithic Portal Dolmen Chambered Tomb

 OS Maps - Landranger 164 (Oxford), Explorer 191 (Banbury, Bicester & Chipping Norton)

-However, to consider these remains as of little interest would be wrong.
+'In the great scheme of British prehistoric monuments, the Hoar Stone does not figure highly, however, to consider these remains as of little interest would be wrong.
 This is a site that at first does not want to be found, does not want to be photographed.
 The first time I visited, I drove past it at least three times, passing within 10 feet of the stones.
 I only located them with the assistance of some local walkers.
-The Hoar Stone stands almost invisible, yet only a few feet from a narrow road, in the dappled shade of Enstone plantation - I tried to take photographs but they failed to come out.
-I had to wait for a further year before I could return, this time with a tripod and flash unit to get this picture and coming back to the stones was like a welcome journey to visit an old friend, it is a magical site that draws one back to it time and time again.
+The Hoar Stone stands almost invisible, yet only a few feet from a narrow road, in the dappled shade of Enstone plantation.
+Even O. G. S. Crawford writing in the 1920's described it as 'practically invisible to passers by'.
+I tried to take photographs but they failed to come out and had to wait for a further year before I could return, this time with a tripod and flash unit to get the picture above and coming back to the stones was like a welcome journey to visit an old friend, it is a magical site that draws one back to it time and time again.'

 to Map | Home | Full Glossary | Links |